 We at IP and Legal Filing (IPLF) have a team of highly-trained experts who shall help in meticulous filtering of errors from the patent drafts and specifications, which would finally help in avoiding any uncalled damage including small but significant overlooks and thus, ensuring top-notch accuracy of your patent application.

-Claims are the heart of a patent and define the limit/scope of exactly what the patent covers.
-Therefore, while drafting claims, one shall be very clear with the choice of words, their limitation to the protection claimed and what is disclosed.
-A well-structured claim set can significantly enhance the chance of getting a patent granted.
+Claims are the essentials of a patent and identify the limit/scope of accurately what the patent covers.
+Therefore, while drafting claims, one shall be very apparent with the choice of words, their restriction to the protection claimed, and what is disclosed.
+A well-structured claim can have more scope and possibility of getting a patent granted.

-A minor grammatical error may change the whole intention of a sentence and may also lead to major ambiguities.
-Thus, proofreading helps in eliminating such confusions, leading to clear and specific content in a patent application draft.
+A minor grammatical mistake may vary the whole intention of a sentence and may also lead to major irregularities.
+Thus, proofreading helps in removing such confusion, leading to clear and exact content in a patent application draft.